Section 2: Richland County Poor Farm

 Two families also turned to the poor farm when family distress left them with no choice.
 The Beam sisters were too young to be on their own, their mother was working, and their father was dead.
 They probably remained in the home until they were old enough to go to work themselves.
 Mrs. Trebble’s family was apparently also troubled by violence.
 Mrs. Trebble’s husband was charged with killing a man in Richland County.
 It is likely that she left her husband and turned to the county poor farm for protection for herself and her children.

 Mrs. Trebble’s children, the Beam sisters, and the other children who lived at the Richland County poor farm were enrolled in public schools.
 Mrs. Bader saw to it that the children were dressed in clean clothes, given a lunch, and sent to learn their lessons.
 County commissioners hoped that with a good education, the children living at the poor farm would not become “permanent poor.”

 Why is this important?In the history of the United States, one role of local government has been to care for those in need.
 In North Dakota, concern about humane and sanitary conditions for those who were dependent on charity led to the formation of poor farms and other forms of poor relief.
 On the other hand, county commissioners did not want to perpetuate poverty.
-John Gillette and many county commissioners and others believed that “the dishonest will insist on being supported.”
-Gillette supported a system that met the counties’ needs, while not providing a free ride for people who should have been able to support themselves.
+John Gillette, many county commissioners, and others believed that “the dishonest will insist on being supported.”
+Gillette supported a system that met the counties’ needs, while not providing a "free ride" for people who should have been able to support themselves.

 Sources: Catherine Zech Bader Blake interview, WPA, Richland County; Mother’s Pension Law, Laws of North Dakota, 1915; John M. Gillette, “Poor-Relief and Jails in North Dakota,” Quarterly Journal of the University of North Dakota, vol. III, no. 2, (January 1913): 99-137.